Eighties Part One

 "No, sorry to say, if anyone got married after the trip to the Rubaiyat, I never found out.
 I was only a substitute teacher that summer.
 In the fall, the regular teacher came back so that was the end of my time with that group.

-However this 1977 summer job led to another teaching job which in turn led to yet another teaching job.
+teaching job.
 In November, Saturday Night Fever made its debut.
 I was in the right place at the right time.
 Soon I was teaching 6 nights a week.
 This is how my dance career began.

 1978 was an incredible year and so was 1979, but I have no way to illustrate this period using photos.
 I deeply regret the fact that I never took any pictures.
 Nor was there any Newsletter.
 I regret that the first two years of my dance career including the entire Disco Era are little more than a blur in my mind.

 enjoyed my class.
 One night she stayed afterwards to talk to me about 'Disco Partner Dancing' like she had seen in Saturday Night Fever.
-That is when Cindy discovered I taught other classes at Stevens of Hollywood in addition to my classes here.
+That is when Victoria discovered I taught other classes at Stevens of Hollywood in addition to my classes here.
 She said she would like to bring some of her friends over for a class.

 I smiled and yes.
 Of course!

-Cindy brought me a lot of business.
-At one point I was teaching three different classes a week of groups organized by Cindy.
+Victoria brought me a lot of business.
+At one point I was teaching three different classes a week of groups organized by Victoria.
 Plus she was having fun in the process.
 She told me she wanted to get even more involved.
 She asked if she could assist me on one or two other nights in addition to the nights when her friends were there.
 Of course!
 Why not?
 This girl was magic!

 Over the course of the next few months, I would come to realize the phenomenal "people skills" of this woman.
-Never before and never since has there been a woman like Cindy.
+Never before and never since has there been a woman like Victoria.
 She remains to this day the most talented and charismatic personality I have come across in my 30 years as a dance teacher.

-The best example of Cindy's remarkable skills took place at our favorite Disco, The Pistachio Club.
-In December 1978, Cindy organized a dance party at the Pistachio Club that drew 300 people!
+The Pistachio Club.
+In December 1978, Victoria organized a dance party at the Pistachio Club that drew 300 people!
 It was an incredible success.
 People had such a great time that in January the size of my dance classes increased by 20%.

-A story I wrote called Risky Business covers the entire story.
+Risky Business covers the entire story.

 "What about First Generation marriages?"